lammps/lammps/doc/src/kspace_style.rst

 on the CPU when using OpenMP and FFTW3.

-These accelerated styles are part of the GPU, USER-INTEL, KOKKOS, USER-OMP, and OPT packages respectively.
+These accelerated styles are part of the GPU, USER-INTEL, KOKKOS, OPENMP, and OPT packages respectively.
 They are only enabled if LAMMPS was built with those packages.
 See the :doc:`Build package <Build_package>` doc page for more info.

 See the :doc:`Speed packages <Speed_packages>` doc page for more